hossamnasser938/JavaScript-Essential-Training-Course-Documentation/4. Functions and Objects/functions_and_objects.md

 ```
 biggest(3 / 4, 5 / 7);
 ```
-* Ofcourse you ask why we need anonymous functions? for me until now no adequate answer is ready but I have two notes.
+* Ofcourse you ask why we need anonymous functions?
     * When defining events you may want to define a function to be called when that event occurs.
 Since the function will be called by the event not you, the function does not have to have a name.
-It is just necessary to be **tied** with its event somehow.
+It is just sufficient to be **tied** with its event somehow.
-    * Sometimes you want to pass a function as an argument to another function, since the function is stored in a variable you can easily pass this variable.

 ## Immediately invoked function expression
 * What happens if we logged variable that contains an anonymous function.